confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 N/A

 ## Alternatives Considered
+### Add ROWHEADERS as a pseudocolumn, similar to timestamp/offset/partition
+In this approach. `ROWHEADERS` works exactly like `ROWTIME`, `ROWOFFSET` and `ROWPARTITION`.
+This is the lowest LOE to implement, but it was rejected for the following reasons:
+1. When performaing joins, ksqlDB includes all columns in the repartition and changelog topics (https://github.com/confluentinc/ksql/issues/7489), including pseudocolumns. `ROWHEADERS`, being a list of structs, would increase the size of the state store much more than the other pseudocolumns.
+The accepted approach makes headers opt-in, so at least the extra overhead is not forced on every join.
+2. The `ROWHEADERS` column would not be included in the schema (`SELECT * ` and `DESCRIBE` won't include the column).
+The data in Kafka headers is populated by Kafka clients rather than by Kafka itself, so it makes sense to distinguish it from other system columns .

 ### Use a property in the WITH clause to identify the column to be interpreted as headers
 Example:
 ```